BlazejBatko/Sortowanie/README.md

 ## Installation

 Simply download files from this repository as ZIP and unpack them on your computer.
+Open program with .appref-ms file.

 ## Usage
 ![Alt Text](http://g.recordit.co/8HuPeMiw59.gif)